18F/joining-18f/_positions/18F-consulting.md

 repositories during development, and is later opened up to the world after launch.
 (Depending on the project, it may be posted publicly during development.)
 Openness extends to open data.
-We use open data when it;s available, and design with the goal of opening up data after launch.
+We use open data when it's available, and design with the goal of opening up data after launch.

 We also collaborate with the public.
 Many of our deliverables must be